Altinn/altinn-studio-docs/content/app/development/configuration/authentication/_index.en.md

 It is possible to set up that an app will use a special ID-provider which is not the standard option.
 The standard option is ID-porten / Altinn's login.

-Currently the only validated ID-providers are:
+Currently the only approved ID-providers are:

 - [FEIDE](https://www.feide.no/)
 - [UIDP](https://www.udir.no/verktoy/uidp/)